DanielRomanovski/ADBMacro/README.md

 # BlueStacks Macro Recorder

-A Python/tkinter GUI tool that records mouse and keyboard input on your PC and replays it inside **BlueStacks 5** (or any Android emulator accessible via ADB) with sub-millisecond timing accuracy.
+A Python/tkinter GUI tool that records mouse and keyboard input on your PC and replays it inside any Android emulator accessible via ADB with sub-millisecond timing accuracy.

 ---